Browsing from another country? Click here to change your location

 From country kitchen warmth to Scandi-style minimalism, here are some examples of different kitchen worktop styles and materials from the Naked Kitchens portfolio to inspire you…

-Add warmth and character with a solid wood worktop
+Warmth and character with solid wood worktops

 Solid oak worktops create a traditional farmhouse feel in the Raynham kitchen